How to Choose the Best Beta Readers for Your Book (and Avoid the Worst)

 Now I’ll admit that most writers have fragile egos (myself included) and we’ll protect ourselves by choosing beta readers who will build us up rather than break us down, but this defeats the whole purpose of beta reading.

-The moment we publish our book, the distorted reality we’ve been living in will disappear.
-We’re not likely to be a bestseller (or even a mediocre seller).
+The moment we publish our book, the distorted reality we’ve been living in will disappear along with our chances of becoming a bestseller (or even a mediocre seller).

-So just who are the best people to beta read your work?
+So who are the best people to beta read your work?
 Who are the worst?
-How do you know?
-These are the questions we’ll be answering today.
+And how do you know?

 The Best Beta Readers

 Leave any shred of self-esteem at the door when you recruit these people to read your writing.
 They are complete assholes.
 They are the Gordon Ramseys and Simon Cowells of the book world and they have no remorse.
-But they are invaluable.
+This is what makes them invaluable.

 Why?
 Because rage-filled nitpickers exist in the real world and they’re going to read your book too.
-So recruiting one of them to find fault with almost everything you write acts as a preemptive strike against the haters and allows you to strengthen your story.
-Sure, sometimes they go too far, but it’s better to have too much feedback than too little.
+By recruiting one of them to find fault with almost everything you write, you take a preemptive strike against your future haters and gain the chance to strengthen your story against their future attacks.
+Sure, sometimes they go too far and they’ll probably hurt your feelings (hence why people don’t like to have these people read their work) but it’s better to have too much feedback than too little, eh?

 This is the person who loves everything you write even when it’s garbage.
 They think you fart rainbows and poop gold.
-While you shouldn’t take this person’s feedback too seriously, they are a necessity.
-Their unending awe at everything you do boosts your motivation when you’re at your lowest and makes you truly believe you will become a hit.
+In fact, they know you do.
+These are the people most writers surround themselves with — usually in the form of doting parents and friends.
+While you shouldn’t take this type of beta reader’s feedback too seriously, they are a necessity.
+Their unending awe at everything you do boosts your motivation when you’re at your lowest and makes you truly believe you’ll become a hit.

-Plus, they can act as cattle drivers.
-Any time you’re slacking off, this person will remind you that you have true potential and you need to get back to writing again.
+They’re especially important to recover from the Bulldog Beta Reader’s merciless critiques.
+Plus, adoring fans can act as inspiration.
+Any time you’re slacking off, these people will remind you that you have true potential and you need to get back to writing again.

 Recommended: as many as you want, just don’t let them give you an inflated sense of skill

 These people are grammar nazis.
 They will nitpick the shit out of everything you write — “There’s supposed to be a comma here; oh, and the first letter of words coming after an exclamation in dialogue are always lowercase” — but they are a must for serious writers.
-While they may not know the structure of story, they do know the structure of written language.
-These people make sure your writing is polished and professional and ready to land on an agent’s desk.
+While they may not know the structure of a story, they do know the structure of language.
+These people make sure your writing is polished, professional, ready to land on an agent’s desk.

-However, although these people know a lot about language, they aren’t impervious to human error, so you should probably get several of these to be as thorough as possible.
+Keep in mind that, although these types of beta readers know a lot about language, they aren’t impervious to human error, so you should probably recruit several of them to be as thorough as possible.

 Recommended: 2–3 minimum